Students will select one of the following eleven elective options in 4th period, .

 Course Title: Debate and Mock Trial Term: Semester Eligibility: 7th and 8th Grade

-Course Description: This course will cover the workings of our legal system, our constitutional rights and responsibilities as U.S. citizens, public speaking, and debate skills.
-We will conduct several mock trials in class, with students taking on the rolls of lawyers, judges, and witnesses.
-We will use multiple sources to conduct research and prepare multimedia and oral presentations.
-Guest speakers, such as trial attorneys and judges, will be invited to share their expertise and perspectives with the class.
+Course Description: In this course students will learn effective public speaking strategies and practice improvisational speaking.
+Students will research several debate topics and participate in multiple debates.
+In addition, we will explore the fundamentals of our legal system by conducting two mock trials with students taking on the rolls of lawyers, witnesses, jurors, etc. When appropriate and available, guest speakers, such as trial attorneys and judges, will be invited to share their expertise and perspectives with the class.
 By the end of the semester, students will develop useful knowledge about the legal system, valuable questioning techniques, and critical thinking and oral advocacy skills.
 Participants will also gain an appreciation of the meaning of citizenship and constitutional protections.
 More information HERE.

-Course Title: Kitchen Chemistry (Home Economics/Union Bistro) Term: Semester Eligibility: 7th and 8th Grade
+Course Title: Kitchen Chemistry (Home Economics/Union Bistro) Term: Semester & Year Long Eligibility: 7th and 8th Grade

-Course Description: Students will learn the proper use of kitchen equipment, review kitchen safety rules, establish good table manners and settings, how to keep their kitchen clean, and of course how to plan, prepare, cook, and eat various recipes from across the world!
+Course Description - Semester: Students will learn the proper use of kitchen equipment, review kitchen safety rules, establish good table manners and settings, how to keep their kitchen clean, and of course how to plan, prepare, cook, and eat various recipes, mostly chosen by students!
 There will be a focus on how to best prepare a recipe, understand the nutritional content, adjust the size of a recipe to account for additional guests, financially price out the cost of the meal, make a shopping list (digital/handwritten), and compete against their classmates in a taste test of various recipes.
 There will also be the opportunity to open a classroom restaurant and serve lunch to staff and various distinguished guests.
 Each semester covers different topics and course may be repeated.